Monday, April 15, 2024

 Previously I have argued for this part of Daniel being about Augustus, and I’m not abandoning that theory, but as I've been learning more about Pompey’s history I’m starting to find an argument for him being the focus of this passage compelling.
 I currently have no idea if anyone before me has ever attempted to argue this.

-Similar to that is the matter of Pompey not considered to be someone who deified himself.
-But again from The Hebrew Bible POV I’d argue everything about the Triumph was a self deification, calling your “The Great” was a deification, and making Statues of a person is a deification.
+Similar to that is the matter of how Pompey is not considered to be someone who deified himself.
+But again from The Hebrew Bible POV I’d argue everything about the Triumph was a self deification, calling yourself “The Great” was a deification, and making Statues of a person is a deification.

 The rest could be all about Pompey’s actions in the Near East during the later phase of the Third Mithridatic War leading up to his famous capturing of Jerusalem except the very last statement jumping forward to his end.
 The only issue is the exact chronology.